newrelic/ansible-install/README.md

 `apache`:

-- `NR_CLI_STATUS_URL` (optional) The URL to check the Apache web server status.
+- `NEW_RELIC_STATUS_URL` (optional) The URL to check the Apache web server status.
 This is used to ensure that an Apache web server is running on the host and is in a healthy state before attempting the installation of the Apache On-Host Integration.
 Defaults to: `http://127.0.0.1/server-status?auto`

 `mysql`: